Camber Dunes Information

 The sand dunes at Camber are a popular educational resource for students researching coastal, recreational and conservation issues.
-The management plan provides background information on the dunes and highlights the main management aims.

 Location and ownership